minami110/godot-signal-extensions/README.md

 		.take(1) \
 		.subscribe(func(_x): print("Dead"))

-	# Dispose when this node exiting tree
+	# Dispose when this Node exiting tree
 	for d in [health, d1, d2]:
 		d.add_to(self)